ArchRobison/WordleAnalysis/README.md

 1237.442731 seconds (165.57 M allocations: 58.331 GiB, 0.40% gc time)
 20 slate 3.469114
 ```
-The non-timing lines list the search width, first guess, and average number of guesses across all answers,
-including the first guess.
-It would appear that `slate` is the best first guess.
+It would appear that `slate` is likely the best first guess possible.